drewletcher/html-data-parser/README.md

 Parse and stream tabular data from HTML documents using Node.js and [isaacs/sax-js](https://github.com/isaacs/sax-js).

-This readme explains how to use html-data-parser in your code or as a stand-alone program.
+This readme explains how to use html-data-parser in your code or as a console program using the command line interface (CLI).

 > Only supports HTML documents containing TABLE elements.
 Does not support parsing grid or other table like elements.